The Vilnius Voyage: A Week in Lithuania's Baroque Capital

 Where to Stay Tonight

-Old Town (Same or similar central accommodation)
+Old Town (Same hotel/guesthouse)

 Where to Stay Tonight